Bob’s Testimony (Longer Version)

 UNSHACKLED and McAuley Water Street Mission

 In 1976, I stumbled upon Christian radio and enjoyed the testimonies on “UNSHACKLED!”
-I recall the testimony of Bill Drury who came to faith in Christ and then brought Jesus’ hope to teenage gang members in Philadelphia.
+I recall the testimony of Bill Drury, who came to faith in Christ and then brought Jesus’ hope to teenage gang members in Philadelphia.
 After one “UNSHACKLED!” program, the speaker said, “If you want to know more about eternal life in Christ, call this number.”
 I jumped to my phone and called.
 Chaplain Theodore Woodruff at the McCauley Mission (now New York City Rescue Mission) answered.
 The mission brings Jesus’ good news to homeless people and ex-offenders, many with alcohol or drug problems.
-I knew that before the Lord I was inwardly the same as those people, desperately needing the Lord’s mercy.
+I knew that before the Lord, I was inwardly as bad as those people, desperately needing the Lord’s mercy.
 Christ the Savior was my only hope.

-Over the phone, Chaplain Woodruff asked me if I knew that I was a sinner, that I grieved God and provoked Him to great anger, and that because of my lifetime of offending Him I deserved to be thrown into Hell.
+Over the phone, Chaplain Woodruff asked me if I knew that I was a sinner, that I grieved God and provoked Him to great anger, and that because of my lifetime of offending Him, I deserved Hell.
 I admitted: “Yes.”
 Woodruff asked me if I saw any way to save myself from my sin problem.
 I confessed: “No, I needed God’s gracious help and mercy.”
-Woodruff asked if I believed that the Lord Jesus Christ, by His life, death, and resurrection could save me from all my trespasses.
-I said hopefully: “Yes.
+Woodruff asked if I believed that the Lord Jesus Christ, by His life, death, and resurrection, could save me from all my trespasses.
+I said: “Yes.
 I do.”
-Then Woodruff urged me to turn from my wrong and selfishness, intending to put it behind me, and to entrust myself to Christ by faith, asking Him in prayer to be my Savior (to rescue and reconcile me) and my Lord (to defend and rule me).
-He made it sound so simple; it seemed too good to be true!
+Then Woodruff urged me to turn from my wrong and selfishness, intending to put it behind me, and to entrust myself to Christ by faith, asking Him in prayer to be my Savior (to rescue and reconcile me) and to be my Lord (to defend and rule me).
+He made it sound so simple.
+It seemed too good to be true!
 Woodruff spent a lot of time with me and backed up all his statements with the Bible.

 I prayed with Chaplain Woodruff over the telephone, believing that God heard me.
 After the phone call, nothing was outwardly different, but I felt like a new man from the inside out–ransomed, healed, restored, forgiven!
-Immediately, I sensed that I was accepted by God, because of Jesus, and at peace with Him.
-Now my zeal and ambition began to be re-directed, so that out of gratitude, I now wanted to please and serve God, instead of myself.
+Immediately, I sensed that I was accepted by God through Jesus and at peace with Him.
+Now my zeal and ambition began to be redirected, so that, out of gratitude, I wanted to please and serve God instead of myself.

-Shortly after my conversion, the Lord re-introduced me to a wonderful woman who I’d known since kindergarten.
+Shortly after my conversion, the Lord reintroduced me to a kind woman whom I’d known since kindergarten.
 Our fathers even went to school together.
 She had been converted to Christ during high school.
 We began dating in 1977 and married in 1979.
 We joined the Old Dutch Church of Sleepy Hollow, NY and grew spiritually under the steady and faithful shepherding of Rev. Gerald Vander Hart.

 The Philadelphia Years (1979–1995)

-After several years of serving as a layman at the Old Dutch Church, the elders and members encouraged me to study for pastoral ministry at Westminister Seminary in Philadelphia.
-At Westminster, I learned how to interpret the whole Bible in a Christ-centered way and how to live all of life in gratitude to Christ.
+After several years of serving as a layman at the Old Dutch Church, the elders and members encouraged me to study for pastoral ministry at Westminster Seminary in Philadelphia.
+At Westminster, I began to learn how to interpret the whole Bible in a Christ-centered way and how to live all of life in gratitude to Christ.
 Jesus delivered us from our misery by His grace, without any merit of our own.
-And because Christ redeemed us by His blood, He is also restoring us by His Holy Spirit into His image, so that with our whole lives we may show that we are thankful to God for all His benefits.
-I learned that Jesus is to be praised through the way we live, so that by our godly living our neighbors may be won over to Christ and follow Him also.
+And because Christ redeemed us by His blood, He is also restoring us by His Holy Spirit into His likeness, so that with our whole lives we may show that we are thankful to God for all His benefits.
+I learned that Jesus is to be praised through the way we live, so that by our godly living, neighbors may be won over to Christ and follow Him also.
 My professor and friend, Dr. John H. Skilton, impressed on me these Scriptures:

 Dr. Skilton modeled Christ-like service through his loving example, his cross-cultural ministry, his nursing home work, his care for immigrants and orphans, and his bringing Jesus’ good news wherever he could, especially to “underdogs” and overlooked people.
 I wanted to do the same.